Azaxis/learning-opentok-ios/README.md

 The method is passed an OTStream object (defined by the OpenTok iOS SDK), representing the stream that another client is publishing.
-Although this app assumes that only one other client is connecting to the session and publishing.)
-The method checks to see if the app is already subscribing to a stream (if the `_subscriber` property is set).
+Although this app assumes that only one other client is connecting to the session and publishing, the method checks to see if the app is already subscribing to a stream (if the `_subscriber` property is set).
 If not, the session calls `[self doSubscribe:stream]`, passing in the OTStream object (for the new stream):

     - (void)doSubscribe:(OTStream*)stream